Poshtels: The Backpacker Hostel’s Cooler Sister

 African Array Lodge, Plettenberg Bay

-In the heart of the spectacular Garden route, African Array Lodge provides a budget-friendly and comfortable base for exploring this breathtaking area.
-The Garden Route, so called due to its emerald vegetation, magical forests and lagoons and rivers, stretches from Mossel Bay to Storms River and is a favorite holiday destination for both locals and international visitors.
+In the heart of the spectacular Garden Route, African Array Lodge provides a budget-friendly and comfortable base for exploring this breathtaking area.
+The Garden Route, so-called due to its emerald vegetation, magical forests, lagoons and rivers, stretches from Mossel Bay to Storms River and is a favourite holiday destination for both locals and international visitors.

 African Array Lodge is situated just outside of Plettenberg Bay, in a beautiful indigenous garden that blends in with the forest, and with views across the Piesang Valley, Jakkalskraal and the Roodefontein Dam to Robberg and the Indian Ocean.